Our content may include links to products from our partners

-Home Equity Loans are loans in which your home is used as a collateral.
+Home Equity Loans are loans in which your home is used as collateral.
 Even though they indeed offer the lowest rates, it’s quite risky and should you fall behind your payments, your home is at risk of foreclosure.

 Remember Helen?
 She used one such loan to consolidate her two credit cards and personal loan.
 This is an unsecured type (you do not have to secure it with assets) and usually, offers fixed payments over the whole term.
-To successfully qualify for for a low-interest loan, you need to have a good credit rating
+To successfully qualify for a low-interest loan, you need to have a good credit rating.

 Federal Loan Consolidation